 Plants need good drainage

-Alys tells us, 'One commonly held mistaken belief about houseplants is putting them in a pot with no drainage.
+Alys tells us, "One commonly held mistaken belief about houseplants is they should be put in a pot with no drainage.
 This severely limits how well the plant will grow, shortens its life span and requires you to be very attentive with watering.
 All roots require oxygen to survive.
-They need this just as much as the parts of the plants above ground.'
+They need this just as much as the parts of the plants above ground."

 Make sure your plants can breathe

 It's always nice to have a change of scenery, isn't it?
 Well, it turns out if plants could speak they would also agree.
 Alys says that repotting your plant is a good way to make sure the compost stays fluffy, but you may only need to do this every two years or so.

 She added, "In the meantime you can take a chopstick or similar implement and poke holes carefully around the top of your pot, going down as far as you can without damaging the roots, wiggling the chopstick around, so that you aerate the pot.
 These air channels will provide the roots with fresh oxygen and ensure that water drains through the pot faster."